turboflakes/one-t/README.md

 ## How to subscribe for ONE-T reports

-ONE-T is a [Matrix](https://matrix.org/) bot.
-Therefore the only place to subscribe for ONE-T reports is to join the Matrix public rooms below.
+ONE-T is a [Matrix](https://matrix.org/) bot and therefore the only place to subscribe for ONE-T reports is to join the Matrix public rooms.

 After joining,  hit `!subscribe validator_stash_address` to subscribe the _Validator Performance Report_ of your favourite validators.

-Or hit `!subscribe groups` to subscribe for the next six epochs the _Val.
+Or try `!subscribe groups` to subscribe for the next six epochs the _Val.
 Groups Performance Report_.

-Or hit `!subscribe parachains` to subscribe for the next six epochs the _Parachains Performance Report_.
+If you are just curious about which Parachains are validators earning more points from, hit `!subscribe parachains` to subscribe for the next six epochs the _Parachains Performance Report_.

 In case you want to be aware of all commands available just write `!help`.

 ### Join ONE-T Public Rooms